matchaxmoxie/matchaxmoxie/README.md

 ## Design Philosophy

 This portfolio is designed as a journal - forensic documentation of how research becomes practice.
 Every framework, every methodology, every design decision traces back to verifiable sources.
 The journal format reflects the systematic approach: documenting the process, not just the outcomes.
+Every project uses the same building blocks: lists (arrays) to store data, loops (iteration) to process it, functions (procedures) to organize code, and user input/output to make programs interactive.
+The research informs how these basic concepts are structured to create programs that work well for people.

 **Key Design Elements:**